Spatio-Temporal Crop Aggregation for Video Representation Learning: Experiments

 \subsection{Ablations}

 In this section, we start from a baseline setup consisting of a two-layer transformer with a hidden size of 256, 20\% chance of masking clips, trained with a batch size of 512 for 200 epochs, and using two sets of 8 views for representation learning.
 Using \methodName$_\text{ft}$, we explore different loss functions, masking ratios, number of layers, and finally, the number of views during training and testing.
-All experiments are performed on UCF and HMDB. \\
+All experiments are performed on UCF and HMDB.

-\textbf{Loss Function:} As explained in the method section, we have $2$ loss terms, and each of them can be enabled or disabled for the pretraining.
-In Table~\ref{table:loss} we show that having both loss terms is better than the individual loss terms. \\
+\textbf{Loss Function:} As explained in the method section, we have two loss terms, and each of them can be enabled or disabled for the pretraining.
+In Table~\ref{table:loss} we show that having both loss terms is better than the individual loss terms.

 \textbf{Masking Ratio:} Masking ratio is an important hyperparameter and depends on the data modality, for example, BERT~\cite{devlin2018bert} uses 15\%, MSN~\cite{assran2022masked} uses 30\% (for ViT-Base), MAE~\cite{he2022masked} uses 75\%, and VideoMAE~\cite{tong2022videomae} uses 90 to 95\% masking.
 Since our clip representations are somewhat abstract representations of the video, we expect the optimal masking ratio to be close to NLP models rather than video MAEs.
-We have observed a steady decrease in the pretraining task's performance with higher masking ratios, so we only tested low masking ratios in Table~\ref{table:masking} and found out that 25\% is the optimal masking ratio. \\
+We have observed a steady decrease in the pretraining task's performance with higher masking ratios, so we only tested low masking ratios in Table~\ref{table:masking} and found out that 25\% is the optimal masking ratio.

-\textbf{Transformer Capacity:} We also tune the number of layers of the transformer and its hidden size in Table~\ref{table:transformer}, as we can see having more than one layer of transformer is necessary for good results and too few hidden channels are also not ideal.
-There is a trade-off, and having deeper transformers lead to worse performance. \\
+\textbf{Transformer Capacity:} We also explore the number of transformer layers and their hidden size in Table~\ref{table:transformer}.
+We can see that having more than one transformer layer is necessary for good results and too few hidden channels can hurt performance.
+However, there is a trade-off, and deeper transformers can lead to worse performance.

 \textbf{Number of Views:} Finally, we studied the model performance as we changed the number of views and batch size fed to the model.
-As can be seen in Table~\ref{table:num_views}, having more views has a huge and consistent impact on the performance, and since we have hard negatives for contrastive loss within the video, we are not too reliant on large batch sizes.
+As can be seen in Table~\ref{table:num_views}, having more views has a large and consistent impact on the performance, and since we have hard negatives for contrastive loss within the video, we are not too reliant on large batch sizes.